d4dman/d4dman/README.md

 - 💞️ I’m looking to collaborate on ...jh111
 - 📫 How to reach me ...d
 - 😄 Pronouns: ...!
-- ⚡ Fun fact: im sweet asad!
+- ⚡ Fun fact: im sweet asad!!
 adwsawdads
 <!--- a
 d4dman/d4dman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.